-November 1990-June 1998, before short-term rates reached the zero bound.
-The lag order and the precise form of the cointegration model are jointly determined by the Schwarz criterion.
-These results suggest that the six-, 18-, 30-, and 42-month rates are cointegrated with the three-month gensaki rate.
-The cointegration test results for rates with maturities of longer than 42 months indicate that these rates are not cointegrated with the gensaki rate for either the entire sample period or for the November 1990-June 1998 period.
-The results for the March 1981-October 1990 period are mixed.
+The lag order and the precise form of the cointegration model are jointly determined by the Schwartz criterion.
+These results suggest that the 6-, 18-, 30-, and 42-month rates are cointegrated with the 3-month Gensaki rate.
+The cointegration test results for rates with maturities of longer than 42 months indicate that these rates are not cointegrated with the Gensaki rate for either the entire sample period or for the 1990.11 - 1998.06 period.
+The results for the 1981.03 - 1990.10 period are mixed.
 There are model specifications for which the null hypothesis of no cointegrating vector is rejected.
 These are not the specifications that minimized the Schwarz criterion, however.
 Moreover, when these models are estimated, the restriction that the cointegrating vector is (1, -1) is easily rejected.
-For these reasons, the cointegration test results for maturities longer than 42 months are not presented.
+For these reasons the cointegration test results for maturities longer than 42 months are not presented.

-Estimates of the cointegrating vectors for rates up to 42 months are presented in Table 3.
-The coefficient estimates are normalized on the short-term rate, so Table 3 reports the estimate of the coefficient on the long-term rate and the $\chi^2$ test statistics for the null hypothesis that the cointegrating vector is (1, -1).
-The estimated coefficients are close to -1 for the entire sample period and for the period March 1981-October 1990.
-The coefficient is more precisely estimated for the six- and 18-month rates, so

-6. Several alternative specifications of the cointegration model (allowing for a constant term and/or a deterministic trend in the cointegration relationship and no trend, a linear trend, or a quadratic trend in the structural dynamics) and alternative lag lengths from one through three were considered.
-The null hypothesis of at least one cointegrating vector is rejected in every case for the entire sample period and for the March 1981-October 1990 sub-period.
+Estimates of the cointegrating vectors for rates less than 42 months are presented in Table 3.
+The coefficient estimates are normalized on the short-term rate, so Table 3 reports the estimate of the coefficient on the long-term rate and the chi-square test statistics for the null hypothesis that the cointegrating vector is (1, -1).
+The estimated coefficients are close to -1 for the entire sample period and for the period 1981.03 -1990.10.
+The coefficient is more precisely estimated for the 6- and 18-month rates, so the null hypothesis that the cointegrating vector is (1, -1) is rejected for the 6-month rate for the entire sample period and for both the 6- and 18-month rates for the period 1981.03 - 1990.10.
+In these cases, however, the departure of the equilibrium relationship from that which is consistent with the EH is not large.
+At the shorter end of the maturity spectrum over the entire sample period and for the 1981.03 - 1990.10 at least one cointegrating vector is rejected in every case for the entire sample period and for the March, 1981 - October, 1990 subperiod.